ZachCurtis/EasyBullet/README.md

 	BulletColor: Color3?, -- Sets the color of the bullets rendered
 	BulletThickness: number?, -- Sets the thickness of the bullets in studs
 	FilterList: {[number]: Instance}?, -- An array of instances assigned to RayParams.FilterDescendantsInstances
-    FilterType: Enum.RaycastFilterType -- The RaycastFilterType, either Include or Exclude }
+    FilterType: Enum.RaycastFilterType? -- The RaycastFilterType, either Include or Exclude }
 ```